A cervical spine condition can lead to pain that radiates through your shoulders and down your arms.

-Pain in the cervical spine is often caused from inflammation around the nerves.
-The nerve roots, nerves, spinal cord, and cerbrospinal fluid are all contained in a sac called the dura.
+Pain in the cervical spine is often caused by inflammation around your nerves.
+Your nerve roots, nerves, spinal cord, and cerbrospinal fluid are all contained in a sac called the dura.

 Why cervical epidural steroid injections are needed

-This image shows the path of the nerves in the neck (in purple) as they travel down through the shoulders and into the arms and hands.
+The above image pictures the path of the nerves in the neck (in purple) as they travel down through the shoulders and into the arms and hands.